Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: INTRODUCTION

-In this study we aim to extend the range of accessible coherent phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ by using ultrashort optical pulses and investigate their coupling with different optical transitions by tuning the photon energy and optical polarization.
-We perform transient reflectivity measurements on optimally doped YBa$_2$Cu$_3$O$_{7-\delta}$ single crystal excited at photon energies of 1.5 and 3.1 eV, which roughly match the resonant $A_1/B_1$ and $A_2/B_2$ transitions, aiming to explore the coupling of the $A_g$-symmetry phonons with different electronic states.
-Utilizing ultrashort ($\lesssim$ 12~fs) laser pulses enable us to resolve all the five $A_{g}$ phonons at frequencies up to 18 THz (600 cm$^{-1}$) for both near infrared (NIR) and near ultraviolet (NUV) excitations.
-The relative amplitudes of the coherent phonons, especially those of the high-frequency modes, are found to depend on the excitation photon energy, suggesting the selective coupling of the charge transfer within the CuO$_2$ plane with the O(2,3) and O(4) modes.
-The phonon amplitudes depend also on the polarization of the NIR pump light, demonstrating the particularly strong coupling of the optical transition to the Cu-O chain band with the O(4) mode.
+In this study we extend the range of accessible coherent phonons to all the $A_g$ phonons depicted in Fig.~\ref{Band}(b) by using ultrashort ($\lesssim$ 12~fs) optical pulses and investigate their coupling with different optical transitions by tuning the photon energy and optical polarization.
+We perform transient reflectivity measurements on optimally doped YBa$_2$Cu$_3$O$_{7-\delta}$ single crystal excited with near infrared (NIR) and near ultraviolet (NUV) light at energies of 1.5 and 3.1 eV, which roughly match the resonant $A_1/B_1$ and $A_2/B_2$ transitions .
+Comparison of the relative coherent phonon amplitudes with the spontaneous Raman scattering intensities reveal a pronounced difference and indicates that Cu(2) mode is generated predominantly by a DECP mechanism.
+The phonon amplitudes in the NIR experiment depend also on the polarization of the pump light, demonstrating particularly strong coupling of the optical transition to the Cu-O chain band with the O(4) mode at 15 THz.